-Service animals and emotional support animals may be ordered removed by the Housing Office or by Campus Police for the following reasons: disruptive or out-of-control- animal; non-housebroken animal; perceived to be a substantial and direct threat to the health and safety of others.
+Service animals and emotional support animals may be ordered removed by the Housing Office or by Campus Police for the following reasons: disruptive or out-of-control- animal; nonhousebroken animal; perceived to be a substantial and direct threat to the health and safety of others.
 Animals may not be left alone for unreasonably extended periods in a student's room or apartment.

 In the event that an animal is not being attended to as needed (food, left alone for longer than a reasonable time, creating a disturbance), the Housing Office may order immediate removal of the animal.
 If a student does not respond to this request, Florence County Animal Control may be contacted for assistance in removing the animal.
 Any cost of removing a service animal, or emotional support animal, shall be the responsibility of the student.
 Tutoring

-Tutorial services are considered to be personal services; therefore, all expenses for personal tutors are the responsibility of the student.
-Free academic assistance is available from the Tutoring Center (661-1675) and the Writing Center (661-1528).
-Contact the Director of Counseling and Testing if you need assistance working with departments to secure a personal tutor.
+Free academic assistance is available from the Tutoring Center at 843-661-1675 and the Writing Center at 843-661-1528.

+Contact the Director of Assistant Director of Counseling and Testing if you need assistance working with departments to secure a personal tutor.

-RESIDENCE LIFE
+RESIDENCE LIFE Mission

-Mission

-The Office of Housing and Residence Life promotes academic success by providing safe, comfortable, attractive, modern, well-maintained residential facilities and quality management operations.
-The department strives to maintain a campus living and learning environment that fosters student learning, promotes active engagement and collaboration with others, motivates and inspires students to devote time and energy to activities that enhance academic and community living skills.
+The Office of Housing and Residence Life promotes academic success by providing safe, comfortable, attractive, modern, well-maintained residential facilities, and quality management operations.
+The department strives to maintain a campus living and learning environment that fosters student learning, promotes active engagement, and collaboration with others.
+Residence Life encourages students to devote time and energy to activities that enhance academic and community living skills.

-In support of the mission of the Division of Student Life and Francis Marion University, opportunities are provided for positive, educational and social experiences, both inside and outside the classroom.
+In support of the mission of the Division of Student Life and Francis Marion University, opportunities are provided for positive, educational, and social experiences, both inside and outside the classroom.